The Engineering department offers several programs leading to a bachelor’s degree:

 - Bachelor of Science in Mechanical Engineering degree (BSME), major in Mechanical Engineering

-The Bachelor of Science in Engineering (BSE) and the Bachelor of Science in Mechanical Engineering (BSME) are accredited by the Engineering Accreditation Commission of ABET (www.ABET.org)
+The Bachelor of Science in Engineering (BSE), Bachelor of Science in Manufacturing Engineering (BSMFE), and Bachelor of Science in Mechanical Engineering (BSME) degrees are accredited by the Engineering Accreditation Commission of ABET (www.ABET.org)

 The Bachelor of Science in Engineering (BSE) degree is a practical, flexible engineering program which requires a solid foundation in mathematics, physics, chemistry, and liberal studies as well as the engineering science core.
 A total of 127 semester hours are required in the four-year Bachelor of Science in Engineering program.
 Eighteen hours of mathematics through differential equations and including engineering statistics, fourteen hours of chemistry and physics, and a 3-4 hour math/basic science elective are required.
 All engineering students must also complete the University Core requirements.
 The engineering degree program is accredited by the Engineering Accreditation Commission of ABET (EAC/ABET).